Lovina Bali, Indonesia Travel Guide

 If you purchase large items, ask the vendor about shipping options.
 It's possible they arrange international delivery for you.

-Be aware of your home country's customs regulations for imported goods to avoid issues upon return.
+Know your home country's's customs regulations for imported goods to avoid issues upon return.